Skip to main content Skip to footer

 Pricing

-• Integration with other Zoho applications is available through the Zoho One bundle.
+Custom pricing available upon request from Zoho.
+Integration with other Zoho applications is available through the Zoho One bundle.

 Considerations

-• Advanced sourcing capabilities may be limited compared to specialized enterprise procurement platforms.
+• Advanced sourcing capabilities may be limited compared to specialized enterprise procurement platforms

-• Mobile app functionality lacks some of the comprehensive features available in the web version.
+• Mobile app functionality lacks some of the comprehensive features available in the web version

 5 steps to successfully adopt procurement software

 Implementing new procurement software is a strategic move that can redefine your team’s efficiency.
-A successful transition translates to less time spent on manual tasks and greater control over the entire purchasing process, from request to payment.
+A successful transition translates to less time spent on manual work and greater control over the entire purchasing process, from request to payment.

 1. Map your current workflow to spot the gaps